-If we are correct, passengers would have donned a body harness at the 600-foot level of the Skyscraper tower and jumped off.
+If our assumptions are correct, passengers would have donned a body harness at the 600-foot level of the Skyscraper tower and jumped off.
 Cables would have controlled the speed of descent.
 Obviously not for the faint of heart (even more than the SkyFall drop ride and the Skyscraper coaster in our estimation), SkyFly would have been one heck of a rush.
 The 870-foot Las Vegas SkyJump would have been taller than its Orlando counterpart.
 But SkyFly would have been the tallest ride in Florida.

 The Top of the Tower

 Complete wimps could have avoided the thrill rides altogether, but still could have enjoyed striking views by taking glass elevators to the observation deck atop the tower.
 Details were not revealed, but it's likely that the deck would have included dining and retail options as well as a bar.

 At ground level, plans called for SkyPlaza, an open-air mall that would have included dining, shopping, and entertainment options.
 A planned 10,000-square-foot Perkins Restaurant and Bakery—the world's largest—was announced.
 SkyPlaza would have been connected to the Skyscraper tower via a pedestrian bridge.

 Hotel and Other Stuff